nanos-world/docs/scripting/classes/Character.rst

     - SetCapsuleSize(:term:`number` radius, :term:`number` half_height)
     - Sets this Character's Capsule size (will affect Camera location and Character's collision) - default is (42, 96)

+  * -
+    -
+    - SetDefaultMaterial()
+    - Replaces all materials of this actor with a nanos basic material with comon parameters available

   * - |server-only-label|
     -
     - SetHealth(:term:`number` new_health)